-Economic development cooperation has proven successful, with four-fifths of the evaluated projects since 2005 rated by external experts as good to very good.
+Economic development cooperation has proven successful.
+Since 2005, 80-90 percent of the evaluated projects have been rated by external reviewers as good to very good.

 Evaluation policy and process

-The evaluation policy describes how to conduct evaluations, draft the report and subsequently use the evaluations.
-To preserve the impartiality of project appraisal, SECO conducts internal, external and independent project and portfolio evaluations.
+SECO’s evaluation policy describes how to conduct evaluations, draft a report and subsequently use the evaluations.
+To preserve the impartiality of project appraisal, SECO carries out internal, external and independent project and portfolio evaluations.
 The international criteria of the OECD’s Development Assistance Committee (DAC) form the basis for this:

 In order to support SECO staff and external consultancy firms in conducting evaluations, SECO has established guidelines.
-These specify the principles, the different categories and types, the criteria (relevance, effectiveness, efficiency and sustainability) and the main stages in the process.
+These specify the principles, the different categories, the criteria (relevance, coherence, effectiveness, efficiency, impact and sustainability) and the main stages in the process.

-The evaluation programme regularly lists the evaluations scheduled in SECO WE operational sectors and the evaluations commissioned by the external evaluation committee.
-This covers a period of approximately 18 months.
+An evaluation programme regularly lists the evaluations scheduled in SECO operational sectors and the portfolio evaluations commissioned by the external evaluation committee.
+The programme covers a period of approximately two to three years.

 SECO takes external evaluations very seriously.
 This helps to make SECO’s work more effective, and the funds disbursed produce a greater impact.
 This is important to me as a Parliamentarian.